Navigation Menu+

 What are the initiatives to reduce food waste in the Netherlands?

 • BuurtBuik does important work at neighbourhood level, tackling not only the food waste problem, but the poverty and loneliness issues as well.
 Volunteers and neighbours come together to collect and prepare healthy and free meals from surplus food collected from supermarkets and restaurants.
 It’s an initiative aiming to help everyone in the community, and it places a big importance on the socialising part of it.
-BuurtBuik activates in Amsterdam, Rotterdam and Utrecht.
-Because of the Corona measures, at the moment they offer only take-away meals.
+BuurtBuik activates in Amsterdam, Leiden, Utrecht, Weesp and Rotterdam.

-• Taste Before you Waste is an initiative founded in 2012 focused on the prevention of food waste, with branches in Amsterdam, Bussum, Utrecht, Bergen and already going international (they started with a branch in Kingston, Canada).
-They try to achieve their goal by organising educational workshops, presentations, cultural events, food cycle markets and wasteless dinners.
-It’s quite a busy schedule, and it’s happening every week (or at least it did before Corona times), so they require a lot of help, which is provided by an impressive team of volunteers.
-I find it amazing how much can be achieved by people coming together and putting in hard work for the sole compensation of making the world a better place.
+• Taste Before you Waste is an initiative founded in 2012 focused on the prevention of food waste, with branches in Amsterdam, Bussum, Utrecht and already going international (they started with a branch in Kingston, Canada).
+Taste Before You Waste work on achieving their goals by organising educational workshops, presentations, cultural events, food cycle markets and wasteless dinners.
+It’s quite a busy schedule, and it’s happening every week, so they require a lot of help, which is provided by an impressive team of volunteers.
+I find it amazing how much can be achieved by people coming together and putting in hard work for the sole compensation of making the world a better place!

 Reducing food waste 01

-• De Verspillingsfabriek (“the Waste Factory”) produces sauces, soups and stews made from leftovers from farmers and supermarkets or from weirdly shaped and crooked vegetables.
+• De Verspillingsfabriek (“the Waste Factory”) produces sauces, soups and stews made from leftovers from farmers and supermarkets or from weirdly shaped and crooked vegetables (they are 100% plant based).
 De Verspillingsfabriek wants to make a statement concerning social values as well.
 Based on the idea that talent should not go to waste, approximately 70 percent of their production is executed by people who have what is called a distanced relationship to the main-stream labor force (e.g. the elderly or people with disabilities).

 • Wholy Greens.
 Using perfectly good vegetables that are discarded because of their imperfect look, Wholy Greens produces vegetable pasta (pasta that contain 50% vegetables).
 They also have as a mission to promote crop diversity — “we strive to bring a bigger variety of vegetables, seeds and grains to the table and put mono-cropping to a stop” — and they do that by using vegetable varieties that are under-utilised, allowing farmers to grow various crops and improve crop biodiversity.

 • Kromkommer ( a Dutch wordplay on the words cucumber and crooked).
 Since we’re talking about the wonky vegetables that supermarkets still refuse to sell, here’s a company that used those veggies to make yummy soups — but they stopped that in 2019.
-Now they focus on education: they developed a tool for schools, a kids book and a set of wonky vegetable toys to teach kids about food variety.
+Now they focus on education: they developed tools for schools, kids books and learning materials and a set of wonky vegetable toys to teach kids about food variety.

-• RotterZwam and HaagseZwam – these two companies, in Rotterdam and the Hague, are determined to make the best out of the coffee waste, using ground coffee to grow oyster mushrooms.
+• RotterZwam – This company based in Rotterdam is determined to make the best out of the coffee waste, using ground coffee collected from various cafes to grow oyster mushrooms.
+The mushrooms are then used to prepare 100% plant based snacks, like the famous Dutch bitterballen.
 But they didn’t stop there.
 Rotterzwam is continuously looking for collaborations with other companies – for example training others into starting their own mushroom nurseries using coffee waste.
 They have also teamed up with local entrepreneurs to develop new products together, like an oyster mushroom beer from Vet&Lazy, or a scented coffee soap made by Kusala Gifts.

 Rescued Food